medined/medined.github.io/README.md

 # medined.github.io

-The source code for my blog.
+The source code for my blog located at http://medined.github.io/.